renatalantos/booking-system/README.md

         - #### Delete booking button

         If user clicks on "No, back to my booking" link, they are taken back to the previous page, to the table with all booking details.
         When user clicks on the "Delete booking" button, they are taken back to the previous page, to the table with all booking details, without the deleted booking details.
 Additionally, user sees the following popup message "Your booking has been deleted".
 If customer deletes a booking where a date in the past now, the success message won't appear.
-[See validation details]() Customer can then go onto any page after as per navbar links, which are displayed straight above the bookings table.
+Customer can then go onto any page after as per navbar links, which are displayed straight above the bookings table.

     5. As a First Time Visitor, I want to sign out of my user account at the end of the session to keep my account related details safe.